 The Sassafras Wesley Vale Irrigation Scheme commenced operations during the 2011-12 irrigation season.
 It is fully subscribed, with no further water being available for sale from Tasmanian Irrigation.

-The district services cropping land around the townships of Sassafras, Harford, Thirlstane, Moriarty, Wesley Vale, Northdown, Pardoe and East Devonport.
-Production in the area includes poppies, cereals, pyrethrum, potatoes and vegetables (processed and fresh).
+The scheme services cropping land around the townships of Sassafras, Harford, Thirlstane, Moriarty, Wesley Vale, Northdown, Pardoe and East Devonport.
+Production in the area includes poppies, cereals, pyrethrum, potatoes and other vegetables.

 The scheme has the capacity to supply 5,460 ML of water over a 150-day delivery period on which the summer irrigation season is based.
 Additional water can be supplied by the scheme outside the irrigation season.

-Water supplied in the irrigation district is sourced from the Mersey River at Great Bend under a surety 5 water licence.
-During periods of low river flows, the reliability of supply is underpinned by releases from Lake Parangana – a water storage owned and operated by Hydro Tasmania.
+Water supplied for this scheme is sourced from the Mersey River at Great Bend.
+During periods of low river flows, the reliability of supply is underpinned by releases from Lake Parangana.

-Most parts of the irrigation district are supplied from the reservoir under gravity, with boost pumping required at three sites: the Sassafras Pump Station, Harford Pump Station and Northdown Pump Station.
+Boost pumping operates at three sites: Sassafras Pump Station, Harford Pump Station and Northdown Pump Station.